iterative/dvc.org/static/docs/commands-reference/status.md

       -j JOBS, --jobs JOBS  Number of jobs to run simultaneously.
       --show-checksums      Show checksums instead of file names.
-      -c, --cloud           Show status of a local cache compared to a remote repository
+      -c, --cloud           Show status of a local cache compared to a remote repository.
       -r REMOTE, --remote REMOTE
-                            Remote repository to compare local cache to
+                            Remote repository to compare local cache to.
+      -a, --all-branches    Show status of a local cache compared to a remote repository for all branches.
+      -T, --all-tags        Show status of a local cache compared to a remote repository for all tags.
+      -d, --with-deps       Show status of a local cache compared to a remote repository for all dependencies of the specified target.
 ```

 ## Examples